 - Use Cases

 Over the next decade, hospitals will continue increasing their adoption of IoT devices, and see more coming through the doors.
 It’ll be crucial for IT leaders to identify technology solutions that enable scalable technology infrastructure, risk mitigation and management, and effective ways to draw insights from collected data.
-In this guest post, Soumya Das, CMO of a provider of data analytics and location-based solutions and services, will explain how indoor positioning analytics can make a meaningful impact.
+Read on to learn more about how indoor mapping, indooor positioning, and indoor analytics can make a meaningful impact.

 Hospitals look drastically different than they did 20 years ago.
 Instead of relying on paper work and fax machines, healthcare systems now depend on connected devices and sensors to capture, translate and store critical information.
 IoT has become pervasive.
 In fact, nearly 60% of healthcare organizations have now introduced some sort of IoT device or connected system into their facilities.